MrZBou/Elisa-Public/README.md

 ***
 ### Default commands

+- e!ping - Shows delays as well as upTime and current version of Elisa

 - e!top ['g'] - Top users in this category (type just e!top to get full information)

 - e!shop - Roles store on this server (e!shop list - smallest version)